Rugal/rugal.github.com/_posts/2015/2015-07-03-postgresql-system-columns-explain.md

     4. PG updates that new row version with new value from session 1.
     5. PG sets the `xmax` of old version to the `XID` of new transaction
 3. Session 2 accesses that row
     1. PG searches row that has max value in `xmax`, indicating latest consistent row version
 4. Session 1 commit
     1. PG sets the `xmax` of old version to 0
 5. Session 2 accesses that row again
     1. Again PG searches row that has max value in `xmax`.
 But they are all 0.
-  2. PG finds there is no transaction operating on this row, fetch the version with max `xmin` value, indicating latest consistent version
+    2. PG finds there is no transaction operating on this row.
+    Fetches the version with max `xmin` value, indicating latest consistent version

 -------